 UK-headquartered energy giant Shell has hired a jack-up rig, owned by Maersk Drilling, to drill a gas prospect in the North Sea, which is anticipated to provide the UK with additional gas sources in the midst of the current geopolitical crisis, exacerbated by Russia’s attack on Ukraine, which has led to global energy security concerns.

-Maersk Drilling revealed on Wednesday that it has secured a contract from Shell for the provision of the Maersk Resilient harsh-environment jack-up rig for the drilling of the Pensacola well in the UK sector of the North Sea.
+Maersk Drilling revealed on Wednesday that it had secured a contract with Shell for the provision of the Maersk Resilient harsh-environment jack-up rig for the drilling of the Pensacola well in the UK sector of the North Sea.

 According to the offshore drilling contractor, this contract is expected to start in the second half of 2022, in direct continuation of the rig’s previous work scope with Nederlandse Aardolie Maatschappij (NAM), with an estimated duration of approximately two months.